nepx/halfix/readme.md

 It is recommended -- but not required -- that you chunk up the disk images.
 Run `node tools/imgsplit.js [path-to-your-disk-image]` and modify the configuration file as required.
 Note that the Emscripten version only accepts chunked disk images.

-Check the [https://github.com/nepx/halfix/wiki](project wiki) for more details.
+Check the [project wiki](https://github.com/nepx/halfix/wiki) for more details.

 **Summary**: